D3M80L/hassio-mipow/README.md

  - BTL305ES
  - As the MiPow protocol is used across other MiPow LED devices, the integration should also support those devices

-## Version 3.0
+## Version 3.1
-This version is not backward compatible.
+This version is not backward compatible with 2.x or 1.x.
 We recommend to remove the entites and configuration that was configured for lower versions.

+### New in 3.1
+- Fixed number entity state persistance (duration, pause, repetitions)
+- Added timer support (only for switching off the candles)

 ## Supported features
 This integration requires [Home Assistant Bluetooth](https://www.home-assistant.io/integrations/bluetooth/) integration.